 Just enter your email and get it sent to your inbox!
 Plus you’ll get new posts from us every week!

 Over time, I’ve learned some cooking and packing tips that make this curry a stunning crowd pleaser in river camp.
-The key is to roast the veggies and protein on a baking sheet before building the curry in a large stock pot.

-Although I’ve used a variety of vegetables, my favorite combination is mini sweet peppers, yellow onion, extra-firm tofu, and sweet potatoes.
+2. Roast the veggies and protein on a baking sheet before building the curry in a large stock pot.
+Although I’ve used a variety of vegetables, my favorite combination is mini sweet peppers, yellow onion, and sweet potatoes.
+With this vegan base, you can add various proteins in separate batches to accommodate other eating preferences.

 Print